aquan9/ML-Research/README.md

 requisite modules for the work natively.

-Eventually the goal is to make a supervised learning predictive system that is able to train itsself from historical data, extract relevant features, build a deep neural network, and make a binary decision.
+Eventually the goal is to make a supervised learning predictive system that is able to train itsself from historical data, extract relevant features, build a deep neural network, and make a binary prediction to some degree of accuracy.

 See the wiki for the papers, theses, and tutorials I will be going through in my research/learning.